Singapore

 • What does almost every tourist get wrong about Singapore?

 Many visitors think Singapore is just Marina Bay Sands, shopping malls, and an airport stopover.
-The most interesting parts are often the older neighbourhoods, hawker centres, temples, and residential districts.
+The most interesting parts are often the older neighborhoods, hawker centers, temples, and residential districts.
 A trip built only around the postcard sights can feel surprisingly shallow.

 • How much English is spoken in Singapore?